VST plugin host

 Click the plugin name label (initially displaying “No plugin”) to open the list of installed VST plugins on your system.
 When a plugin is loaded, its editor GUI window will be shown.
 If closed, it can be reopened by clicking the “eye” icon next to the plugin name.

 To map a VST parameter to a parameter input on Host, click a parameter label (initially displaying “- - -”), and the editor window will be shown.
-Move (i.e. wiggle) a knob or slider in the VST editor, and the parameter will be mapped.
+Adjust (i.e. wiggle) a knob or slider in the VST editor, and the parameter will be mapped.
 Alternatively, right-click a parameter label to display a dropdown menu of all available VST parameters.

-The instrument version of Host also includes mappable MIDI parameters for generating certain MIDI events, such as note velocity and pitch wheel, available by right-clicking the parameter label.
+Host also includes mappable MIDI parameters for generating certain MIDI events, such as note velocity and pitch wheel, available by right-clicking the parameter label.

 Note: Many VST plugins are not optimized for fast modulation of its parameters, while modular synthesizers (and thus VCV Rack) are designed to unify the concepts of audio and modulation signals.
 If you send audio-rate modulation into Host’s parameter inputs, some VST plugins may behave strangely, crash, have bad CPU performance, or produce wonderful results.
 Use fast modulation at your own risk.